Uniform Crime Reporting Survey (UCR)

 Statistics Canada is prohibited by law from releasing any data which would divulge information obtained under the Statistics Act that relates to any identifiable person, business or organization without the prior knowledge or the consent in writing of that person, business or organization.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.

-More specifically, CCJS has a policy of not releasing any tables or cross-tabulations that may identify a particular victim or suspect by the specifics of an offence.
+More specifically, CCJCSS does not release any tables or cross-tabulations that may identify a particular victim or suspect by the specifics of an offence.

 Revisions and seasonal adjustment

-In actuality, the UCR crime statistics represent a subset of all crimes occurring in Canada, but are an accurate measure of the number of incidents of crime being reported to the police.
-The CCJS does not undertake audits of a police department's Records Unit to ensure complete and accurate reporting.
-Nor does the CCJS examine records which the police have processed and described as outside the scope of the survey.
+Data collected through the UCR Survey represents a subset of all crimes occurring in Canada, but is an accurate measure of the number of incidents of crime being reported to the police.
+The quality and accuracy of data submitted through to the UCR Survey is checked through a series of programs which identify duplicates, missing or incorrect information.
+Issues identified through this processes are shared with police services so that corrections can be made.
+The CCJCSS does not conduct audits of police department's records management units to ensure complete and accurate reporting.
+Nor does the CCJCSS examine records which the police have processed and determined to be outside the scope of the survey.